92alanc/petrol-watcher/README.md

 and also make test cases more readable with methods like `launchActivity()` or `clickOnSignInButton()` for example.

+Note: If you run all instrumented tests at once and the test suite terminates before running all tests, clean the project and run them again.

 ## Project owner

 Alan Camargo